SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab2/README.md

 roslaunch racecar_planner ilqr_truck.launch receding_horizon:=false
 ```

-![Update dynamic reconfigure parameters using RQT](assets/dyn_reconfig.png)

-***Figure 5**: Update dynamic reconfigure parameters using RQT*

 ## Updating Parameters Using Dynamic Reconfigure
-Due to hardware limitations, you might find it necessary to tune the direction and center point of the steering control, as well as the latency composition value to improve the performance of your plsanner on the robot.
-Instead of passing those values as ROS parameters, and setting them by re-launching, we can use **ROS Dynamic Reconfigure** to adjust them on the fly.
+Remember to set your **Dynamic Reconfigure** settings to those you used in Lab 1, e.g. `throttle_dir`, perhaps `throttle_D`, etc. To improve the performance of your ILQR planner, you may also need to tune different parameters of the truck including the center point and range of the steering control (`steering_`), as well as the latency composition value (`latency` in the `traj_planning` node).

+**ROS Dynamic Reconfigure** allows adjustment on the fly using RQT (**Figure 5**) instead of passing those values as ROS parameters by re-launching.
 Detailed tutorials on Dynamic Reconfigure can be found [here](http://wiki.ros.org/dynamic_reconfigure/Tutorials).
-You can adjust those parameters using RQT as shown in **Figure 5**.

 ### Task 4: Demonstrating ILQR Planner on Robot
 Finally, test your planner on the mini truck robot and **record a video of your demonstration to be uploaded on Canvas**.
 You can also double-check your demo with a lab TA during lab OH before uploading!
+We relax the requirement from Lab 1 that the truck needs to stop *exactly* at your set goal (and this time stay in lanes), but adjust **Dynamic Reconfigure** to try your best!

+![Update dynamic reconfigure parameters using RQT](assets/dyn_reconfig.png)

+***Figure 5**: Update dynamic reconfigure parameters using RQT*